epoplavskis/photon-pump/README.rst

     >>>     'Distance': 13
     >>>     })

-We can fetch a single event with the complementary :meth:`~photonpump.Client.get_event` method if we know its `event number` and the stream where it was published:
+We can fetch a single event with the complementary `~photonpump.Client.get_event` method if we know its `event number` and the stream where it was published:

     >>> event_number = result.last_event_number
     >>> event = await conn.get_event(stream, event_number)

-Assuming that your event was published as json, you can load the body with the :meth:`~photonpump.messages.Event.json` method:
+Assuming that your event was published as json, you can load the body with the `~photonpump.messages.Event.json` method:

 .. code-block:: python